 The GMT is a totally new design from the prior Goldmasters but seems very similar due to the goal of wanting it to be compatible with existing Goldmaster coils.
 In order to prevent "crosstalk" interference with existing Goldmaster models a 48 kHz operating frequency was chosen, which was still close enough to 50 kHz for old coils to work.
 However, the GMT was designed with DD coils in mind.
 Older Goldmasters all used concentric coils but the GMT shipped with a new 6" x 10" elliptical DD coil.
 One thing all the Goldmasters seriously lacked was a small coil option, and finally after the GMT was released White's came out with a small 4" x 6" coil, commonly referred to as the "Shooter".
 Much later yet, the concentric 8" x 14" Jimmy Sierra Gold Max coils were converted from concentric to DD.
 The concentric 8" x 14" coils were white and the newer DD versions are black.

-White's is currently shipping only the new DD 4" x 6" Shooter, 6" x 10", and 8" x 14" Gold Max coils but concentric 6" x 10" and 8" x 14" coils can still be had on the used marketplace.
-The concentric Gold Max coils are easy to identify - they have a white plastic housing whereas the new DD version is black.
+White's is currently shipping only the new DD 4" x 6" Shooter, 6" x 10", and 8" x 14" Gold Max coils but until recently the only concentric coils available were the 6" x 10" and 8" x 14" coils on the used marketplace.
+White's in 2017 introduced a new round concentric coil for the GMT.
+The old concentric Gold Max coils are easy to identify - they have a white plastic housing whereas the new DD version is black.
 Concentric 6" x 10" coils are white plastic just like the new DD version, what differs is the decal.
 Any 6" x 10" Goldmaster coil not sporting the "Twin D" label is a concentric.
 The early decals came in red and black and later gold and variously were called the Long Scan, Gold Master II, Gold Master, and GM 3 coil.
 Beware of any round coils marked for use for the Goldmaster series.
 The only round coil ever produced that is compatible with the newer Goldmaster series is the 12" round Hot Shot coil pictured below.
 Any other round coils would be for the old "blue box" Goldmasters and will not work on the 48-50 kHz series.

 The GMT currently has no aftermarket coils available.
 Jimmy Sierra used to market a couple coils that may be found on the used market.
 The Hot Shot was a round 12" concentric coil that in mild ground may have been the deepest coil made for the GMT but it suffered in mineralized ground due to the concentric design.
 Jimmy Sierra also marketed the 2.5" x 9" Hot Foot coil, a unique rectangular DD design.
 These coils were made by Jim Karbowski of Applied Creativity and marketed by Jimmy Sierra.
 Unfortunately Jim has passed away in 2007 and the manufacture of his coils with him.

 As always, when designs shift from analog based to digital, there are always some who regard the analog designs as better in some way.
 A lot of people nostalgically remember the Goldmaster 3 as the best Goldmaster made.
 I do myself miss the old control box that could be converted to a hip or chest mount.
 However, the benefits of the GMT far outweigh any perceived faults.
 It was for a long time the only VLF nugget detector that allowed the operator to choose between automatic ground tracking and manual ground balance.
 The "Grab" button was an innovation only now being seen in other detector models over ten years later.
 The "follow the black sand" feature was also a unique though underutilized feature.
-The innovative "iron probability" ferrous identification system is unique to this day.
+The innovative "iron probability" ferrous identification system was unique for many years but has recently been copied by a couple other manufacturers.

 The ground balancing options on the GMT are as good as they get.
 The unit can automatically track ground conditions and keep the machine as near optimum settings as possible.
 The GMT has what is regarded as one of the best ground tracking systems available.
 It has superior resolution, tracks faster, "jumps" into new ground more quickly, has greater resistance to tracking into targets, and tracks over a wider range of soil conditions.
 This is an obvious advantage for beginners who often have difficulty with manual ground balancing systems.
 It also benefits experts in locations where the ground varies constantly.
 This requires constant monitoring and adjustment on a manual system.
 It can place an undue burden on the operator and if ignored leads to the detector not being optimally tuned for the ground conditions.
 Simply set the ground balance toggle switch to "Fast AutoTrac®" and let the GMT handle the ground balancing chores.
 The GMT will automatically track and display the ground balance setting under the "Ground Balance (Mineral Type)" heading on the meter.